deepsense-ai/seahorse/docs/operations/write_transformer.md

 It supports writing `Transformers` to the local file system and HDFS.

 **NOTE:** Only crucial attributes of the `Transformer` are written.
-Attributes that are not used during `Transformer` execution might be lost after model write/read flow.
+Attributes that are not used during `Transformer` execution might be lost after `Transformer` write&read flow.

 **Since**: Seahorse 1.1.0